OpenNTI/nti.docs.platform.enduser/releases/2018releases.rst

 Draft Label for Unpublished Readings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There is now a draft label on any edited reading that is not published.
-This can only be seen in the edit mode.
+There is now a draft label on any reading that is not published.
+This can only be seen in Edit mode.

 .. image:: images/draftlabel.png

 New Content Type Selection Design
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The visual design for selecting course materials have been updated.
+The visual design for selecting course materials has been updated.

-**New Design:**

 .. image:: images/contenttyperedesign.png